rmrector/script.artwork.beef/README.md

 ### Skin support

-For the most part skins will still access images in the same Kodi standard way.
+For the most part, skins will still access images in the same Kodi standard way.
-Episode and season backdrops may just work, depending on how your skin accesses them when listing episodes or seasons. `$INFO[ListItem.Art(fanart)]` pulls the episode or season backdrop if it exists, otherwise Kodi falls back to the series backdrop.
+Episode and season backdrops may just work, depending on how your skin accesses them when listing episodes or seasons. `$INFO[ListItem.Art(fanart)]` pulls the episode or season backdrop if it exists, otherwise, Kodi falls back to the series backdrop.

 Extrafanart has been integrated [into the library] and no longer has to be in the file system, but does require skins to access them differently.
 Extrathumbs can be similarly integrated, implemented